7 Ways You Can Help the Environment at Home

 We all know this one.
 This doesn’t mean just sorting plastics from paper and dumping them in their respective bin.
 It also means reusing and repurposing the disposable items you do have.
 Keep those plastic grocery bags and reuse them in your bathroom trash bins or even for future grocery runs.

 Many people understandably feel like recycling their cereal boxes couldn’t possibly make a difference.
 However, recycling has been ramping up in the past several years and the EPA assures us it has been making a difference.

 “Recycling and composting of MSW results in greenhouse gas (GHG) emissions reduction.
 In 2014, the 89 million tons of MSW recycled and composted provided an annual reduction of over 181 million metric tons of carbon dioxide equivalent emissions, comparable to the annual emissions from over 38 million passenger cars.”

 Additionally, many states and cities offer individual rebate programs for recycling.
 Helping the environment isn’t just an altruistic gesture — it can also save you money.

 4. Cut back on water

 Cutting back on water doesn’t mean living a life of monk-like austerity with short, frigid showers in the wintertime (although it wouldn’t hurt your water bill, either).
 You can help the environment and cut back on so much wasted water simply by fixing and preventing tiny leaks you never knew were there.
-Prevent water damage, leaks and toxic mold with a smart water system like Flo.
+Prevent water damage, leaks and toxic mold with a smart water system like Flo by Moen.
 It does all the work for you by detecting leaks and alerting you to their source.
 You can save money by viewing your current water consumption, setting conservation goals, and tracking your progress against those goals.